oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

     * Create the microservices deployment descriptor (k8s) with the resources supplied
     * Applies the k8s deployment and create k8s object service to microservice

     The services are using [Liquibase](https://www.liquibase.org/).
 Liquibase is an open-source database schema change management solution which enables you to manage revisions of your database changes easily.
-When the service get's deployed the `tables` and sample `data` will be created and inserted by Liquibase.
+When the service gets deployed the `tables` and sample `data` will be created and inserted by Liquibase.
 The SQL executed can be found in the source code directories of CloudBank.

     Run the following command to deploy CloudBank.
 When asked for `Database/Service Password:` enter the password `Welcome1234##`.
 You need to do this multiple times. **NOTE:** The deployment of CloudBank will take a few minutes.